-- Talk to your librarians about providing media literacy resources: These educators are often just as interested in educating their students, and are willing to collaborate and can help bring innovative tools into the discussion.
+- Talk to your librarians about providing media literacy resources: These educators are just as interested in educating their students and are willing to collaborate.
+They can help bring innovative tools into the discussion.

 - Create video/media production project opportunities in the classroom: This is an excellent way to teach the concepts of media literacy in a self-discovery, hands-on learning project.
-It also is a fun way for students to explore different content areas.
+It’s also a fun way for students to explore different content areas.

 Return to the top of the page.